lasanthamudalige/api-based-dictionary/README.md

 ## Description

-Wordie is an online dictionary powerd by owlbot english dictionary api
+Wordie is an online dictionary powerd by owlbot english dictionary api and python flask framework

 ### Preview